Retention and Transfer of Procedural Tasks in Virtual Reality

 Background

-Body shop technicians repairing a Tesla vehicle after a collision perform complex tasks involving the vehicle’s mechanical, structural, and electrical components.
-Tesla provides repair procedures that are publicly available on its website.
+Auto-body technicians perform complex repair/service tasks involving the vehicle’s mechanical, structural, and electrical components.
+Some automotive manufacturers provide service procedures that are publicly available on their websites.
 Technicians refer to these procedures to guide the repair process.

 Challenge and Focus Area

-Collision centers not affiliated with Tesla often rely on online courses or reference Tesla’s service procedures available on the website.
+Auto-body technicians take online courses and training on repair processes from organizations like I-CAR.
 From my discovery phase (which will be documented), I found that technicians often struggle to retain procedural information in their motor memory.
 Strengthening knowledge retention and transferring those skills to real-world repair tasks is critical, as it directly impacts their productivity and shop performance.

-My focus area is the rear glass removal process of a Tesla vehicle.
-I am using publicly available repair procedure information, and the proposed solution will be tested with six technicians (who are not affiliated with Tesla)
+My focus area is the rear glass removal process of an electric vehicle.
+I am using publicly available repair procedure information, and the proposed solution will be tested with six technicians (who are not affiliated with any automotive manufacturer)

 Testing the Solution [TO BE DECIDED]